bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 **T-streams Stream Type**

 - *Partitions count* *
-        Partitions is a part of data stream.
+        A partition is a part of data stream.
 Partitions are a special conception which handle regular queues in multi-queues, e.g. a stream with one partition is a queue, but a stream with two partitions is like a two different queues.
 Using streams with many partitions allows to parallelize the processing.

         Enter a number of partitions.
 It must be a positive integer.

 - *Force create*
         This field indicates if a stream should be removed and re-created by force (if it physically exists).
 Set it "True" or "False".
-It is set as "False" by default.
+The default value is "False".

 - *Tags*
         Enter a tag/tags for the stream here.